vlatka-sinisa/docker-unitime/README.md

 finishes the initialization and therefore UniTime will not work.
 You should simply start it again using docker-compose up

-This can be changes by using various workarounds in docker (or switching to another container management :) ).
+This can be changed by using various workarounds in docker (or switching to another container management :) ).